after12am/toyscript/README.md

 toyscript
 =========

-toyscript is a small programing language works on your browser.
+A small experimental programing language works on your browser.

 ## example